 He has also advised the campaigns of Senators Gary Peters (MI), Debbie Stabenow (MI), and Tom Udall (NM) while and helped guide the DSCC’s successful efforts to assist the elections of Senators Michael Bennet (CO) and Tammy Baldwin (WI).

-With a background in Physics, Andrew also has extensive experience working with data scientists to develop new methodologies and develop and implement innovative analytical data solutions for clients.
+With degrees in Physics and Engineering from MIT and Stanford, Andrew also has extensive experience working with data scientists to develop new methodologies and develop and implement innovative analytical data solutions for clients.

-Andrew earned a BS in Physics from the Massachusetts Institute of Technology and an MS in Materials Science from Stanford University.
-He runs GSG’s Denver office, where he lives with his wife Janet and their twin boys Teddy and Holden.
+Andrew runs GSG’s Denver office, where he lives with his wife Janet and their twin boys Teddy and Holden.